canonical/ossa/ossa-lite-madison/README.md

-# Lite Madison Script (ossa-lite-madison)
+# ossa-lite-madison
-This script runs from a local system against a remote target
+This script runs from a local system against a remote host
+* Local System:  Your Mac/Ubuntu/Windows 10 (WSL) laptop
+* Remote Host: A server/vm/container running Ubuntu 14.04 or later

 ## Script Duration
 ossa-lite-madison should complete is less than 2 minutes